fortran-lang/webpage/source/index.rst

         .. div:: sd-fs-5 sd-font-weight-bold

             Develop tools
-        You can also help make Fortran better by contributing to its suite of tools, such as `Standard Library <https://github.com/fortran-lang/stdlib>`_ , `Package Manager <https://github.com/fortran-lang/fpm>`_ , or `this website <https://github.com/fortran-lang/fortran-lang.org>`_ .
+        You can also help make Fortran better by contributing to its suite of tools, such as `Standard Library <https://github.com/fortran-lang/stdlib>`_, `Package Manager <https://github.com/fortran-lang/fpm>`_, or `this website. <https://github.com/fortran-lang/fortran-lang.org>`_

 .. grid:: 2